Atomosphyrus wandae

 Atomosphyrus wandae is a species of jumping spider that lives in Brazil.
-The spider was first described in 2020 by Abel Bustamante and Gustavo Ruiz.
-Only the male has been identified.
+The spider lives on the ground in gallery forest, shrubland and open fields.
+Only the male has been identified; it was first described in 2020 by Abel Bustamante and Gustavo Ruiz.
 It is a small spider with an orange carapace 1.07 mm iong and a cream-colored abdomen 1.44 mm long.
 The carapace has a pattern of stripes and the abdomen has a pattern of spots.
-It can be distinguished from other spiders in the genus, particularly the similar Atomosphyrus breyeri, by the length of the embolus and its triangular retrolateral tibial apophysis.
+It can be distinguished from other spiders in the genus, including the similar Atomosphyrus breyeri, by Its copulatory organs are, particularly the length of its embolus and its triangular retrolateral tibial apophysis.

 Taxonomy

-Atomosphyrus wandae was first described by Abel Bustamante and Gustavo Ruiz in 2020.
+Atomosphyrus wandae is a species of jumping spider, a member of the family Salticidae, that was first described by the arachnologists Abel Bustamante and Gustavo Ruiz in 2020.
 The species was named after the Polish arachnologist Wanda Wesołowska.
-It was placed in the genus Atomosphyrus, first described by Eugène Simon in 1902.
-It was placed in the tribe Thiodinini in the clade Amycoida by Wayne Maddison in 2015 on the basis of its ant-like body.
+It was placed in the genus Atomosphyrus, first described by the biologist Eugène Simon in 1902.

+The genus was placed in the tribe Thiodinini in the clade Amycoida by the biologist Wayne Maddison in 2015 on the basis of its ant-like body.
 In 2017, the genus was grouped with 30 other genera of jumping spiders under the name of Amycines, itself derived from the genus name Amycus.
+The holotype is stored in the Museu Paraense Emílio Goeldi in Belém.